 - Confirmation – In San Francisco, this final step typically happens in the purchase contract where there is a paragraph that spells out who the brokerages are that are involved in a transaction, and in what capacity they represent the buyer and seller.

-Agency is one of the most important topics in real estate that gets far less attention than it deserves.
+Real estate agency relationships are one of the most important topics in real estate that gets far less attention than it deserves.
 That said, we’ve written about agency in the past, including the following three articles:

 - Buyer Agency in California